joshckidd/web_to_epub/README.md

       - Blog Posts
 ```

-- Currently only "static" and "aggregate" can be used as sections under ebook values. "aggregate" aggregates across all chapters.
+- Currently only "static" and "aggregate" from above can be used as sections under ebook values. "aggregate" aggregates across all chapters.
+  - An additional option "aggregate-section" can be used to aggregate values across sections.
+This expects two sub-items:
+    - aggregate - Used exactly how aggregate is used above.
+But it wil be applied only to individual sections.
+    - template - A template used for merging together the different sections.
+It expects two merge fields: {{section}} and {{aggregate}}
 - The following values can be set as ebook-values:
   - id - Used to set the uid for the ebook.
   - title - Used to set the title for the ebook.